JosephMumo/JosephMumo/README.md

 - 👯 I’m looking to collaborate on mernstack projects.

-- 🤔 I’m looking for help with node.js
+- 🤔 I’m looking for help with node.js projects

 - 💬 Ask me about front end web development.